Frequently asked questions

-Is this a full-time job, or will I have the chance to make some money?
+Is this a full-time program, or will I have the chance to work and make some money?

 Brazos Fellows is a part-time program, leaving you enough time to work a part-time job on the side.
 We strongly encourage fellows to apply for part-time employment in the hours not dedicated to coursework, retreats, etc. Through our connections with local businesses and entrepreneurs, we'll do our best to help you find work.

 Tuition is $5,000, which includes all of the program components (course of study, retreats, conferences, life coaching and assessments, tutoring, and spiritual direction).
 We will assist you in arranging affordable rent (see question below).
 You will be responsible to pay for own accommodations, to buy your own books (approx. $350), and to pay for your own meals.

 Where will I be living, and what will that cost?

 We will endeavor to help you find affordable housing near downtown Waco – likely in a shared apartment with other fellows of the same sex.
 Plan to spend between $300 and $500 a month for a shared two-bedroom apartment or room in a community house.
 There is also the possibility that some fellows will be placed with host homes through our church for discounted rent, as space allows.